rentruewang/learning-machine/README.md

 ![Logo](./book/images/logo.png)

 🤓 _**Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.
-And in order to tame machine learning, one mush first know how to learn machine.**_
+And in order to tame machine learning, one must first know how to learn machine.**_
 --- Me, 2021

 ## ✍️ Where does the logo come from?